Do You Feel Like You Get Things Done?

 We all want to get things done and we all want to be happy.
 But sometimes, these two human desires directly conflict with each other.

-Making time count is about holistic productivity: the way I show up at work, with my colleagues, my friends and my loved ones.
+What I’ve learnt through years of research, is that making time count is about holistic productivity.
+It’s the way I show up at work, with my colleagues, my friends and my loved ones.
 The way I show up in my community.
-And the way I show up with myself as is my book Get Productive!
+And the way I show up with myself is through my book: Get Productive!

-Many people I meet can be blinded by their goals that take the form of achievements, tangibles and clear outputs.
+Many people I meet can be blinded by their goals.
+Especially those that take the form of achievements, tangibles and clear outputs.
 People that set these sorts of goals miss out on goals that are truly nourishing.
 A few examples of such goals might include:

 - to complete a project,